 Follow up with all those great contacts you made.
 Send them LinkedIn invitations immediately so they don’t forget you.
 Then draft an email covering your meeting and the next proposed step.

-I actually had a system for this when I collected business cards.
-Contacts and information that I absolutely wanted to see right away went in one part of my handbag.
+I actually had a system for this when I collected business cards because I always came away with a lot of them.
+So, I needed to establish a method that would make it easier for me to manage them.
+So, when it came to organizing my cards, any contacts and information that I absolutely wanted to see right away went in one part of my handbag.
 Those that weren’t top priority went in my separate tote bag.
 Or vice versa.
 I’m not giving up which one went where in case you see me at an event some time using this strategy.

 WTM London 2015 Blogger Conference Advice- Final thoughts